hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/terminology.md

 ### Columns

-The following list are the main key columns in the TRM_CONCEPTMAP table that are used to join to the TRM_CONCEPTMAP_* tables.
+The following are the main key columns in the TRM_CONCEPTMAP table that are used to join to the TRM_CONCEPTMAP_* tables.

 <table class="table table-striped table-condensed">
     <thead>